-This page contains an assortment of resources that were recently featured in our Renew newsletter.
-If you wish to receive it, you can subscribe at the top of tis page.
+This page contains a collection of church resources that were recently featured in our Renew newsletter.
+If you wish to receive it, you can subscribe at the top of this page.

 Checkology – How does anyone know what to believe?
 Misinformation, alternative facts, and fake news are everywhere.
 Here’s a tool that is gaining in awareness and usage.
 It’s called Checkology.
 Checkology’s lessons and other resources show you how to navigate today’s challenging information landscape.
-You will learn how to identify credible information, seek out reliable sources, and apply critical thinking skills to separate fact-based content from falsehoods.
+You will learn how to identify credible information and seek out reliable sources.
+You will also learn to apply critical thinking skills to separate fact-based content from falsehoods.

-Adventist Society for the Arts (ASA) – Adventist Society for the Arts is one of several projects sponsored by Church Support Services, a research and development entity for creative ministry in the Pacific Union Conference.
+Adventist Society for the Arts (ASA) – Adventist Society for the Arts is one of several projects sponsored by Church Support Services.
+It is a research and development entity for creative ministry in the Pacific Union Conference.
 ASA is a virtual and real community of Seventh-day Adventist members gifted in, and passionate about the creative arts, who wish to share their ideas and creations in a collaborative way.
-Songwriting, drawing, painting, photography, sculpture, poetry, videography, and more can be used in powerful ways to convey God’s stories of hope and healing to our churches and surrounding communities.
+Artists can use songwriting, drawing, painting, photography, sculpture, poetry, videography, and more in powerful ways.
+They can convey God’s stories of hope and healing to our churches and surrounding communities.

 Life Savers Study Guides – Life Savers consists of 16 interactive study guides that cover the core of teachings of scripture about God and life.

-Top Patient Safety Awards – Loma Linda University Medical Center and East Campus hospitals were recognized nationally for achievements in patient safety and quality, receiving an “A” for fall 2021 from The Leapfrog Group, an independent watchdog organization.
+Top Patient Safety Awards – Loma Linda University Medical Center and East Campus hospitals were recognized nationally for achievements in patient safety and quality.
+They received an “A” for fall 2021 from The Leapfrog Group, an independent watchdog organization.
 Announced today, the designations are widely considered one of the most competitive honors American hospitals can receive.